HolyJS-TCXX/HolyJS-Piter-2019-TCXX/proposal-use-slow-directive.md

 `"use slow";` affects only the function in which it is declared.

 ## Usage
 Use slow can be be more than once.
+Slowdown effect is multiplied.
 Example:
 ```js
 "use slow"; // x 2
 "use slow"; // x 2